An Effective Sign Switching Dark Energy: Lotka-Volterra Model of Two Interacting Fluids: The Fair Competition Model

 Therefore,

 If $r_2 > r_1$, we can write the last equation as

 Likewise, if $r_1>r_2$, we can write

-Thus, for example, if $r_2>r_1$ (and hence $r_2^2>r_1^2$ -- recall that $r_1,r_2$ are positive), and we observe that $x+y$ and $x$ are both monotonicaly increasing, then so must $\dot{\rho}_{\Lambda_1}+\dot{\rho}_{\Lambda_2}$:
+Thus, for example, if $r_2>r_1$ (and hence $r_2^2>r_1^2$ -- recall that $r_1,r_2$ are positive), and we observe that $x+y$ and $x$ are both monotonicaly increasing, then so must ${\rho}_{\Lambda_1}+{\rho}_{\Lambda_2}$:

 The phantom divide can be crossed as shown in Fig.(\ref{compw}), where $w$ is given by Eq.(\ref{w}).
 The values of $w_{\Lambda_1}$ and $w_{\Lambda_2}$ are constrained by the defining equations $r_1=-3H(1+w_{\Lambda_1})$ and $r_2=-3H(1+w_{\Lambda_2})$.
 With $r_1=1$ and $r_2=1.5$, if we take $w_{\Lambda_1}=-1.01$, say, then $w_{\Lambda_1}=-1.015$.
-Note that there are \emph{two} phantom crossings here: the first one occurs \emph{without} any singularity.
+Note that there are \emph{two} phantom crossings\footnote{This phantom crossing is achieved by exhibiting a pole/singularity in their equation of state parameter, which is quite different from the more well-known quintom models.} here: the first one occurs \emph{without} any singularity.
 From Eq.(\ref{w}) it can shown that if the denominator is not zero, then such a smooth crossing occurs precisely when $x+y=0$.
 This cannot happen for the unfair competition model as the condition would be $x-y=0$ instead (which cannot occur since $x<0$ and $y>0$).
 Note that despite the fact that there are two phantom crossings, there is only one AdS-to-dS transition in this example.

 Even more surprising is the fact that the overall $w<-1$ can stay constant, yet there is still a AdS-to-dS transition.
 To achieve this we simply need to choose $r_1=r_2$.
 The plots of $x(t),y(t)$ and their sum is qualitatively the same as Fig.(\ref{ex2}) and are thus not shown.
 However, from the defining relations of $r_1$ and $r_2$ we would have $w_1=w_2$, and so in Eq.(\ref{w}), we obtain